Rajasrikondaveeti/Rajasrikondaveeti/README.md

 <br/>

 *Texas Tech University · M.S.
 Computer & Information Sciences (GPA: 3.6)*
-*Currently @ UnitedHealth Group · Building AI from scratch, one experiment at a time*
+*Building AI from scratch, one experiment at a time*

 <br/>